Steps For Admission

 The State Council for Higher Education Domicile Guidelines provide that all dependents of active duty military personnel assigned to a permanent duty station in Virginia who reside in Virginia shall be deemed to be domiciled in Virginia for the purpose of eligibility for in-state tuition.
 All dependents of such military personnel receiving in-state tuition shall be afforded the same educational benefits as any other individual receiving in-state tuition so long as they are continuously enrolled in an institution of higher education in Virginia or are transferring between Virginia institutions of higher education.

 If you are a new student this semester (or are returning after an absence of at least one term), and you have been classified as out-of-state for tuition purposes, you may request a review of the initial determination without submitting a full appeal.
 If you have pre-registered, please be sure to submit this request no later than 48 hours before the payment deadline.
-The Request for Review of Domicile Classification with accompanying documentation can be presented to a campus Enrollment Services office (see the advising section of the website for more information about Advising Services ) or faxed to Central Admissions and Records at (804) 371-3650.
+The Request for Review of Domicile Classification with accompanying documentation can be presented to the Admissions Office, faxed to the Admissions Office at (804) 371-3650, or emailed to Admissions@Reynolds.edu.
 If it is determined that you need to appeal your tuition status, you may do so until the day before first official day of the term.